adzerk/audience-ios-objc-sdk/README.md

 ### Make a match

 Match requests are used to link multiple identifiers in Velocidi's CDP.
-This way, any action made with any of the identifiers, across multiple channels (Browser, Mobile App, etc..), can be associated to the same user.
+This way, any action made with any of the identifiers, across multiple channels (Browser, Mobile App, ...), can be associated to the same user.

 In VelocidiSDK, a match request will link the user's Advertising Identifier with other provided identifiers (like an internal ID).
 A typical use case for this is, for instance, during the login action, to associate the user's ID with Apple's Advertising Identifier (identifier used in all the tracking event requests).